Harvard-University-iCommons/canvas-data-2-aws/README.md

 aws ssm put-parameter --name '/<environment>/canvas_data_2/dap_client_secret' --type SecureString --value '<your client secret>'
 ```
 where `<environment>` is either `dev` or `prod`.
 You can also use the AWS SSM console to manage the parameter.

+## Running the application

+By default the workflow that synchronizes the database will run ever three hours.
+You can also run the workflow manually via the AWS Console: navigate to the Step Functions console, find your `CD2RefreshStateMachine` in the list, and click the `Start execution` button.

+This application uses AWS Lambda to run the `init` and `sync` steps for each CD2 table.
+If the `init` or `sync` step for any given table takes longer than 15 minutes (the limit on how long Lambda functions can run), the workflow will fail.
+You will be able to see the error in the AWS Step Functions console.
+If this happens, you'll need to perform the first initialization for the problematic table manually using the DAP client.

+TODO: details on how to initialize a table using the DAP client

 ## Cleanup